 Climate Change: Game Over or Just Beginning

-As the latest climate data reports show, the period from May 2011 to April 2012 was the warmest ever recorded in the United States.
 The average temperature over the 12-month stretch was nearly three degrees Fahrenheit above last century’s average.
 This news comes on the heals of the record-breaking heat of the warmest March on record.

 “The global warming signal is now louder than the noise of random weather, as I predicted would happen by now in the journal Science in 1981.
 Extremely hot summers have increased noticeably.
 We can say with high confidence that the recent heat waves in Texas and Russia, and the one in Europe in 2003, which killed tens of thousands, were not natural events — they were caused by human-induced climate change.”